 TRE is a Société Anonyme under the Luxembourg law, limited by shares, with its registered office in Luxembourg.
-It is a wholly owned subsidiary of TRC, which is a reinsurance company domiciled in New York, USA.
+It is a wholly owned subsidiary of TRC, which is a reinsurance company incorporated and authorised in New York, USA.
 TRE provides the TransRe group with its main platform to write business in Continental Europe and the MENA region.

 TRE has been headquartered in Luxembourg since 1 July 2019.
-TRE commenced underwriting risks under the name of Guardian Reinsurance Company effective from 1 January 1977.
-Guardian Reinsurance Company was acquired by TRC from Guardian Royal Exchange plc, London, UK, in 1996 and renamed to TransRe Zurich Ltd. Upon re-domiciliation to Luxembourg the Company was renamed to TransRe Europe S.A.
+TRE commenced underwriting risks under the name of Guardian Reinsurance Company effective from 1 January 1977 and was acquired by TRC in 1996 and renamed to TransRe Zurich Ltd. Upon re-domiciliation to Luxembourg the Company was renamed to TransRe Europe S.A.